Hay fever: how to support it naturally

 4. Optimise key nutrients

-Some nutrients play a direct role in histamine metabolism and immune regulation:
+Some nutrients play a direct role in how the body handles histamine and keeps the immune system on an even keel:

 • Quercetin: found in red onions, apples, broccoli, green tea and berries, this helps to stabilise mast cells which release histamine.